 The first year I spent more or less cleaning up the house & the yard.
 It took me about six months to even get the yard to a place that I could attempt to plant.
 The plan I had in my head changed once I realized some of the things that were in my uncle's "junkyard" weren't going to be able to be removed.
 In case you are wondering, Harold's car is still here.
 We were able to remove a van, a smaller boat & a couple small abandoned cars from the yard.
 We also got rid of the old shed that was back there.
 Then the process of cleaning the debris from the yard before I successfully turned the truck bed & boat into planters.
 They have both been extremely successful this year.

-Even though the ideas for those changed over the years.
+Even though the ideas for those changed over the years as well.
 I originally wanted the truck bed to be a sunflower planter in memory of my grandmother.
 This year it is full of beautiful pepper plants.
 I was able to plant sunflowers in the truck the first year & they did grow.
 Unfortunately, they did not do well in the truck & I was not able to harvest sunflower seed at all.
 I still plant sunflowers every year dedicated to my grandmother.
 Last year I don't think the sunflower seeds I planted even made it to the back.
 I germinate all my seed on the front porch in plastic solo cups.
 The plants I sell & some of my personal plants stay there in what I affectionately call my porch jungle!
 My no limit soulja plants go to the back!

 My sunflowers, which I successfully grew for the first time this year are planted in pots now.
 Because it is the end of the summer season they have been harvested & pulled up.
 I was able to harvest seed from one of my sunflowers this year!
 Unfortunately, I still don't know which one it was!
 I learned that I need to be mostly a container farm.
 It rains a lot here & it sits in my yard making it almost impossible to control the water levels my plants receive out back.
 I think a lot of gardeners & farmers in Alabama grow in containers because of the rain.
 With the truck & boat painted, in dedication to the quilters of Gee's Bend I try to match most of my "planters" to them.
 I haven't been very successful at that, but honestly I don't care as much as I thought I would.
 I am still very much in love with my space as it changes & evolves.